evanedwardsgit/Digital-Apothecary/README.md

 ![](https://github.com/evanedwardsgit/Digital-Apothecary/blob/main/res/Panels/Rue.svg)

 A voltage controlled amplifier

-Has offset control over cv
+Has offset control for control voltage

 Allows for a variable response curve for CV and gain